-One of the early responsibilities of the Congress' official printer was to prepare bound copies of the laws passed by the legislative branch.
-These bound books were presented as permanent keepsakes to prominent members of the early federal government.
-Notable recipients of such works included Thomas Jefferson, John Jay, and George Washington.
+One of the most important pieces of intellectual property owned by Washington, the book illustrates his role in the drafting, ratification, implementation, and interpretation of the Constitution and the proposed Bill of Rights.
+During the founding era, Congress’ official printer would prepare bound copies of the acts passed by the legislative branch.
+These volumes would be presented as permanent keepsakes for our leaders.
+Prominent recipients included Thomas Jefferson, John Jay, and our first president, George Washington.